Peter Young (tutor): Baptism of Prince Henry

 In 1594 Prince Henry, the first son of this marriage, was born, and among the letters of Christian IV preserved at Copenhagen there is one dated 12 May 1594, acknowledging the arrival of Young as ambassador sent to convey official information of this event.
+Young carried a similar letter from Anne of Denmark to Henry Julius, Duke of Brunswick-Lüneburg.
 Young was instructed to invite Danish ambassadors to be witnesses at the baptism and festivities, to assure them of the queen's health, to explain the conclusion of the dispute over the queen's ownership of Musselburgh and Inveresk, and for Christian to intercede with Anne for the rehabilitation of John Maitland of Thirlestane.

 James VI rewarded Young for his work on the marriage negotiations, and attendance on him in Norway, for carrying his orders back to Scotland, and his latest mission to Denmark in April 1594, by confirming in Parliament his rights to the lands of Easter Seaton and the shadow half of Dykmontlaw, both in Forfarshire, and rents from Wester Seton and the sunny half of Dykmontlaw.